MaxGonchar/gameV5/docs/dev_plan/plan.md

 I want to improve prompts for:
 - scene description (make description shorter, not dialogues in it, concentrate on positions, actions, emotions)
 - chat summary (concentrate on important events)

-## logging
-I want have proper logging to see the execution flow and errors.